Take a close look at the challenges that we were called to support, the solution we provided, and the impact that our insights contributed.

 For all of our projects, we rely on in-depth, double-blinded interviews with key executives at leading and niche players in the industry including vendors, service providers, customers, and systems integrators/channel partners.
 Every study we complete is based on specific and detailed interview protocols established together with our clients that drive toward producing actionable intelligence.

-CSPs we have interviewed tell us that the Friendly User (FU) approach is less risky while more detrimental to costs, scope-change and timeline.
+CSPs we have interviewed tell us that the Friendly User (FU) approach is less risky while more detrimental to costs, scope change, and timeline.
 The Greenfield approach is optimal for projects with rigid and clear end state expectations.

 For example, our interviewee from CSP A, Head of IT PMO (India and South Asia), stated that largely, the FU/agile approach has allowed him to deliver products and outcomes within budgeted timeframes.
-The benefits of the FU approach include less negative impact on the end user experience, extensive beta testing, enough “checkpoints” to ensure that final product meets evolving business requirements.
-Further, CSPs we interviewed highlighted areas in which the FU approach is superior to the Greenfield approach, including in Change Management, Stakeholder Management, and Vendor Management.
-With BSS systems, however, where the sales system is closely integrated with the CRM which is then quite closely integrated with billing, having different technology solutions and introducing them at different times, contributes greatly to the cost of change, and time to roll out, representing higher risk for CSPs.
+The benefits of the FU approach include a less negative impact on the end-user experience, extensive beta testing, and enough “checkpoints” to ensure that the final product meets evolving business requirements.
+Further, CSPs we interviewed highlighted areas in which the FU approach is superior to the Greenfield approach, including Change Management, Stakeholder Management, and Vendor Management.
+With BSS systems, however, where the sales system is closely integrated with the CRM which is then quite closely integrated with billing, having different technology solutions and introducing them at different times, contributes greatly to the cost of change, and time to roll out, representing a higher risk for CSPs.

 A “phased big bang” approach, where a more complete deployment is the end state, is more common in new network operations / LoBs.